mrcrilly/ansible-inventory-terraform-aws/README.md

 # Ansible Terraform AWS - Dynamic Inventory
 Combining Terraform an Ansible together greats a powerful team, but they're unlinkable without Ansible being able to read Terraform's state files.
 This code will allow you to use your AWS focused Terraform state files as dynamic inventories within Ansible, with some extra magic thrown in.

+## Installation
+You will need to build the binaries your self, for your required platforms, using a Go installation.
+I do not have the capacility or time to manage pre-compiled binaries, unless someone can make a suggestion for making that an easy task?
+Perhaps some TravisCI work?
+Let me know.

+`go install github.com/mrcrilly/ansible-inventory-terraform-aws`

+You should now have `$GOBIN/ansible-inventory-terraform-aws(.exe?)`

 ## Usage
 Ansible expects two flags to be present on a dynamic inventory: